Mindfulness: Finding Peace in a Frantic World

 S$200* (Special rate)

-*There will be recording of the sessions strictly for supervision purpose by a faculty member of OMC.
+*There will be some recording of the sessions strictly for learning/supervision purpose.
 Confidentiality will be strictly adhered to.

 (Please obtain a copy before course starts)